FAQs

 If your leadership team is unaware of Public Media Giving Days, ask them to check out this website or reach out to their contacts at CDP, APT, Greater Public, NPR or PBS for additional information.
 It’s a good idea for PMGD to be on your station’s radar should any of your donors engage with the broader national promotions and proactively reach out to your station.

-You may also want to bring this to your leadership team’s attention: Stations participating in PMGD’s first two years achieved measurable success!
+You may also want to bring this to your leadership team’s attention: Stations participating in PMGD’s first three years achieved measurable success!

 The rotating stats you’ve seen on top of the homepage bear repeating here: